Pomog/ChemTrack-Android/docs/technical_task.md

 1. **Login:**
    - As a user, I want to launch the application, log in with my username (autocompletion available), and enter my password for secure access.

-2. **Initiate Chemical Take:**
+2. **Take from storage:**
    - As a user, after logging in, I want to click the "Take from Storage" button to initiate the process of acquiring chemicals.

 3. **Enter Chemical Details:**
-   - As a user, during the "Take from Storage" process, I want to enter (or scan) the internal code, CAS, or name of the chemical.
+   - As a user, during the "Take from Storage" process, I want to enter (or scan, in next updates) the internal code, CAS, or name of the chemical.

-4. **Submit Request:**
+4. **Confirm withdrawal:**
-   - As a user, after entering the chemical details, I want to click the "Submit" button to request the specified chemical.
+   - As a user, after entering the chemical details, I want to click the "Confirm" button to request the specified chemical.

 5. **Feedback:**
    - As a user, I expect to receive a success or failure message indicating the result of my request, amount of substance mass, or volume should be visible.